ichi-h/elmish/packages/core/README.md

 - [vanilla-typescript](#use-in-vanilla-typescript)
 - [react](#use-in-react)
 - [vue](#use-in-vue)
+- etc...

+## Why use @ichi-h/elmish?

+The benefit of using @ichi-h/elmish is almost the same as separating the business logic from the UI library.
+In other words:

+- Concentrate on writing business logic based on the Elm Architecture without worrying about how to write UI libraries.
+- Even if there are disruptive changes to the UI library, your business logic can be protected from those changes.
+- Eliminating the UI library-specific writing style keeps _noise_ out of your business logic and keeps the code easy to understand.
+- Your business logic can be reused when replacing UI libraries.

 ## Why NOT use @ichi-h/elmish?

 After hearing all this, you may be thinking: "Having business logic dependent on @ichi-h/elmish is not clean!"
-This is definitely true and that is why I do not recommend using this library.
+This is definitely true and @ichi-h/elmish should not be used if cleanliness of code is important.

-To begin with, this library was created for me to use design patterns written in Vanilla TypeScript in my projects to keep the business logic clean when I develop web front-ends.
-Therefore, it is not a big problem if the products I create depend on this library, because I have complete control over this.

-If you insist on clean, you can refer to designs such as DDD or Clean Architecture.
-If you must use this library, we recommend that you fork @ichi-h/elmish and use it.
+If you insist on cleanliness, you can refer to designs such as DDD and Clean Architecture, and if you are more concerned about Elm Architecture, you can also implement a mechanism like this library on your own.

 ## License